jalkoby/squasher/README.md

 ### Options

-`-d` - execute in **dry** mode - test a squashing process without deleting old migrations.
+`-d/--dry` - execute in **dry** mode - test a squashing process without deleting old migrations.
 The final output will be printed in the console.

-`-r` - reuse a database from previous squashing process.
+`-r/--reuse` - reuse a database from previous squashing process.
 The option can be used in the next cases:
   - you've run squasher in **dry** mode before and there were no errors
   - you're squashing migrations gradually.
 For example, you want to squash migrations from 2013 till 2015, but the process breaks in a migration from 2014.
 In this situation you squash till 2014, save the squasher's database at the end, make a patch in the broken migration and run again the suite with `-r` option.
 As the result squasher will not need to create the db schema and all data from the previous migrations will be there.

-`-e` - tell squasher that you are squashing a Rails engine.
+`-e/--engine` - tell squasher that you are squashing a Rails engine.
 To squash migrations you need to configure a dummy app.
-If your dummy app located outside the engine's folder provide path to it as the next argument `squasher -e ../my-engine-app 2016`
+If your dummy app located outside the engine's folder provide path to it as the next argument `squasher --engine ../my-engine-app 2016`

-`-m` - for correct work with Rails 5 specify a migration version like `squasher -m 5.0 ...`
+`-m/--migration` - for correct work with Rails 5 specify a migration version like `squasher -m 5.0 ...`

 ## Requirements